 When it comes to moving freight great distances or internationally, you basically have 2 choices – ocean or air.
-Although both have their advantages and disadvantages, ocean freight is definitely the most cost effective of the two.
+Although both have their advantages, ocean freight is definitely the most cost effective of the two.
 As the premier company for all your packing and crating needs, we would like to offer you the following tips on how to prepare your freight for ocean shipping.

 Pack it Securely